Famosi/ItalianSignLanguage-SocialRobots/README.md

 That's all, everything is installed and you can run the NAO-ISL robot!

 ### Run
-You can run the project followint these steps:
+You can run the project following these steps:
 * Open [Webots](https://cyberbotics.com).
 * From the menu bar click on `File -> Open World...`.
 * Select the [LIS-Nao.wbt](./worlds/LIS-Nao.wbt) file.
 You can find it in `~/SocialRobot-ISL/worlds/LIS-Nao.wbt`